 Known today as the Church of San Lorenzo in Miranda, this functioning church is adapted from the ancient Temple of Antoninus and Faustina.
 Though much of the structure is updated and rebuilt, the original portico encased by marble columns still stands.

-Historians consider Antoninus Pius to be part of the 5 ” Good Emperors”.
+Historians consider Antoninus Pius to be one of the five “Good Emperors”.
 This means that he died of natural causes and didn’t fill the tabloids of the time with crazy deeds.
-He was quite old already when he became Emperor and lived a decent life out of the spotlight.
-His young wife, Faustina, who was extremely beautiful died quite young and the Emperor was so grieved that he made her a goddess and built her a temple.
-This story is so good, it is for sure one of the top things to see at the Colosseum.
+He was quite old already when he became emperor and lived a decent life out of the spotlight.
+His extremely beautiful wife, Faustina, died quite young.
+The emperor was so stricken with grief that he made her a goddess and built her a temple.
+This is a must-see at the Roman Forum for romantics.

-While facing the Temple of Antoninus and Faustina, turn around you’ll see a circular altar in a shaded area on a slight hill.
-This is where the Vestal Virgins cared for the famed Eternal Flame of Rome.
-Originally surrounded by 20 Corinthian columns, the ruins are a good indication of what the temple may have once looked like.
+Facing the Temple of Antoninus and Faustina, turn around and you’ll see a circular altar in a shaded area on a slight hill.
+This is where the vestal virgins cared for the famed Eternal Flame of Rome.
+Originally surrounded by 20 Corinthian columns, the ruins are a good indication of what the temple may once have looked like.